-YES, APRIL IS NATIONAL HOME INSPECTION MONTH, and it’s also the start of a new, very busy season of buying, selling and renovating homes.
+YES, APRIL IS NATIONAL HOME INSPECTION MONTH, and it’s also the start of a new, very busy season of buying, selling, and renovating homes.
 Furthermore, given this winter’s weather challenges, experienced home inspectors’ services will become even more critical and valuable.

 Since the American Society of Home Inspectors (ASHI) was established 38 years ago, its members continue to illustrate their professionalism and reflect ASHI’s Standard of Practice, Code of Ethics, and continuing education opportunities.
-As homeowners, homesellers and homebuyers face today’s challenges, they will also appreciate ASHI’s credentials and impressive consumer resources.
+As homeowners, home sellers, and homebuyers face today’s challenges, they will also appreciate ASHI’s credentials and impressive consumer resources.
 ASHI is the only home inspector organization that is certified by the National Commission for Certifying Agencies (NCCA).
 That is quite an accomplishment because ASHI doesn’t just call itself “certified”… it is certified!

 The home inspection field continues to evolve and remain responsive.
 For example, home inspectors are learning more about radon gas as the ASHI Reporter discussed in its January and February issues.

 ASHI members throughout the country frequently speak to local consumers and media about the importance and standards of home inspections, while also tailoring their comments to their unique geographies.
-Consumers appreciate this information because it addresses their misconceptions and desire to learn more.
+Consumers appreciate this information because it addresses their misconceptions and desires to learn more.

 Home Inspections are Critical

 - Home maintenance.
 Homeowners should get a home inspection every three to five years to avoid expensive repairs, identify problems and maintain their home’s viability.
-An inspection of the structural and mechanical systems will include the foundation, roof and gutters, exterior and interior walls, electrical wiring, plumbing, heating and central air conditioning systems.
+An inspection of the structural and mechanical systems will include the foundation, roof and gutters, exterior and interior walls, electrical wiring, plumbing, heating, and central air conditioning systems.

 - Pre-sale inspections.
 In this still-recovering housing market, homeowners who want to sell their homes will discover the advantage of a pre-sale inspection … before the first potential buyer walks in.
 Homeowners who identify and address problems beforehand add to its value.

-- Homeowners.
-First-time buyers, long-timers who want to “age in home,” homebuyers of a new home still under construction and parents concerned about the safety of their children all need home inspections by experienced professionals – ASHI members – who will identify current or potential issues before they become serious problems.
+- First-time buyers, long-timers who want to “age in home,” homebuyers of a new home still under construction, and parents concerned about the safety of their children all need home inspections by experienced professionals – ASHI members – who will identify current or potential issues before they become serious problems.

 ASHI member’s perspectives

-Skip Walker, Lisa Alajajian and David Goldstein are ASHI members and home inspection professionals who reflect unique perspectives and interests.
+Skip Walker, Lisa Alajajian, and David Goldstein are ASHI members and home inspection professionals who reflect unique perspectives and interests.

 Skip Walker, San Bruno, California.
 Silicon Valley Chapter

 Skip Walker emphasizes that ASHI’s members and professional home inspectors “are the only people who are totally focused on the house and the safety of the occupants, the people who will live there.
-We do not have a vested interest in the home, and our goal and responsibility is to accurately report and document the condition of the home.”
+We do not have a vested interest in the home, and our goal and responsibility are to accurately report and document the condition of the home.”

 “We’re not trying to sell them anything.
 We want to give them complete, required information that helps them make knowledgeable, safe decisions.”

 Skip joined ASHI because, “while we’re ‘competitors,’ we come together – in our local chapters and nationally – to make each other better.”
 Walker says.
-“We give back with a ‘pay-it forward’ mentality … new members learn from more experienced and long time members, which is invaluable.”
+“We give back with a ‘pay-it forward’ mentality … new members learn from more experienced and long-time members, which is invaluable.”

 For example, when attending a local ASHI chapter meeting on safety, a fire-fighting professional discussed the different types of smoke alarms.
 “It was so informative and so critical that it became my ‘soap-box issue,’ and I now speak and write about it to increase consumer awareness.
 Most of us do not realize that there are different types of smoke alarms (ionization and photoelectric) and each works differently.”

-Three thousand people die every year in a residential fire because they do not have a smoke alarm, or their smoke alarms don’t work properly, or the type they purchased is not effective.
+Three thousand people die every year in a residential fire because they do not have a smoke alarm, their smoke alarms don’t work properly, or the type they purchased is not effective.
 Search “smoke alarms” on ASHI’s Home Inspector’s site for reports and guidelines.
 ASHI also discusses smoke alarms in several videos when you search YouTube for ASHI Photoelectric.

 “While we may have different interests,” Skip adds, “we’re all focused on safety and continuing education to identify and anticipate challenges.
 ASHI is very diverse and we’re there for each other.”